What is Poe? Introducing an app that lets you easily create AI chatbots on your smartphone

 5. Explain the meaning of the terms you learned in your own words and have them corrected

-You can ask questions casually in a dialogue format, and since it's an AI, you can bombard it with questions, or even if you suddenly ask an unrelated question, it will happily output a response.
+You can easily ask questions in a conversational format, and since it's an AI, you can bombard it with questions, or even throw in an unrelated question out of nowhere, and it will happily output a response that sounds like it's answering.

 *Questions about work details are strictly prohibited as they may lead to information leaks.
 I also use it for personal study purposes, such as understanding concepts